 Choices

 In the end, the questions of whether machines can think were not of interest to me in this project, but the matter of what humans project into machines was.
 The eeriness that is perceived reminded me of ghost stories, especially when thinking about the question of agency.
 Is something "present"?
 Can it "see" me?
-The proper answer, laid out in the text above, is: "It depends on what expressions like 'present' and 'see' mean to you, but probably not".
+The proper answer, laid out in the text above, is: "It depends on what expressions like 'present' and 'see' mean to you, but probably not."
 This is interestingly a similar answer that I would give to somebody, who asks me, whether ghosts exist.
 Yet I certainly know the feeling of having a shiver run down my spine because I am in an eerie place and I think of its history.

 I am not the first to make the connection between AI and ghosts, however.
 Business got there way before me.
 As an example: In 2014, the start-up eterni.me was founded with the aim of enabling people to exist beyond their death: By handing over their most intimate data as well as access to their social media accounts, AIs are supposed to be able to create avatars after the death of these people, which "live on" ghostly in their place.

 This leads into another ghostly quality to AI: The fact that it can never truly generate anything new.
 As it is able to regenerate and predict patterns from its training datasets, it is bound to the information in that data.
 Thus "machine learning automates the dictatorship of the past, of past taxonomies and behavioral patterns, over the present.
 This problem can be termed the regeneration of the old […]".
 One could say, rather dramatically, that machine learning algorithms are doomed to echo past events, voices, and faces (anything that it's trained on, anyway).
-Rather like one might imagine a ghost: Being an echo of someone who once lived and now neither really living nor fully dead, but constrained to reenact what its living self once did and said.
+Rather like one might imagine a ghost: Being an echo of someone who once lived and is now neither really living nor fully dead, but constrained to reenact what its living self once did and said.

 All of the above motivated me to create this “spooky” interface, where text and messages shift around and which always seems a bit too slow to be an actual working chat app.
 With the messages and selfies, too, I meant to work with the eerie, skating around the questions of presence and absence.
 Sometimes they make total sense: A conversation unfolds, that could be between humans and the images look almost as if they'd actually been taken by a camera.
 Then, suddenly, all this falls apart again, when grammar fails or a part of the conversation gets repeated over and over like a broken record.